mkalmus/twitter-user-search-engine/README.md

 # Trying the Models
 1. To run a model we packaged in the ```app.py``` file, navigate to the directory and run the file with ```python app.py```
 2. To run the LTR models, run the notebook ```04_Experiments_andLTR``` and run the whole notebook.
 The last cell has a way for users to test out the models with the data we've collected.

+# Running Data Collection
+Data collection will require you to have a bearer token to use with Twitter's api.
+You can enter this in the first cell by setting the variable ```BEARER_TOKEN```